 DAG-CBOR supports the full IPLD Data Model, completely losslessly.

-DAG-CBOR's density is roughly comparable to JSON.
-E.g. If a series of maps have the same keys repeated, then those keys will be repeated in the DAG-CBOR serial form.
+Theoretically, DAG-CBOR's density is roughly comparable to JSON, because they're structurally similar.
+E.g. If a series of maps have the same keys repeated, then those keys will be repeated in the DAG-CBOR serial form, just as they would be in a JSON encoding.